Sample Course Offerings - Medieval and Renaissance

 ENGL 440: Disability and Marginality in Medieval England and France - Dr. Edward Wheatley

-This course will focus on disabled bodies and the cultural forces that acted upon them, as represented in a variety of types of early Christian and medieval texts in Latin, French, and English.
+This course, which will be taught at the Newberry Library, will focus on disabled bodies and the cultural forces that acted upon them, as represented in a variety of types of early Christian and medieval texts in Latin, French, and English.
 We will devote special attention to blindness because of its strong metaphorical associations in medieval Christian discourse.
+The course will begin with readings in disability theory and its relation to the study of literature.
+Literary texts will include Old French farces and fabliaux, hagiographic texts, “The Croxton Play of the Sacrament,” “The Tale of Beryn,” and texts by Chaucer and Henryson.
+Students will write two essays and a research paper based on an oral report presented to the class.

 ENGL 458: Milton- Dr. Christopher Kendrick